Debora Patta: Television

 Patta has worked for e.tv, the first privately owned free-to-air television station in South Africa, since its inception in 1998.
 She started as a senior correspondent in Johannesburg and was subsequently appointed chief anchor of e.tv news.

-From 2000 to 2013 she was the executive producer and anchor of the weekly current affairs television programme 3rd Degree, a show conceptualized by her which focused on hard-hitting interviews.
+From 2000 to 2013, she was the executive producer and anchor of the weekly current affairs television programme 3rd Degree, a show conceptualized by her which focused on hard-hitting interviews.
 The final episode of 3rd Degree aired on 14 May 2013.

 She has reported on major international stories such as the September 11 attacks and the death of Princess Diana and has interviewed many notable individuals including Shimon Peres, Oprah Winfrey, Nelson Mandela, Thabo Mbeki, Jacob Zuma, Cyril Ramaphosa, Julius Malema, Eugène Terre'Blanche and Robert McBride.

 She was appointed editor-in-chief of e.tv news in 2005.
 In 2009 she resigned her position as editor-in-chief, "to follow her passion for journalism" and focus on 3rd Degree.

 She played a key role in the launch of South Africa's first 24-hour news channel eNews Channel Africa (eNCA) by e.tv in 2008.

-In 2012 a puppet version of Patta voiced by Nikki Jackman was cast as co-host of the satirical television news programme ZANEWS.
+In 2012, a puppet version of Patta voiced by Nikki Jackman was cast as co-host of the satirical television news programme ZANEWS.

 On 7 May 2013, e.tv and eNCA announced that Debora Patta had resigned "to pursue other interests as a freelancer for international news companies".

+CBS News

-Following her departure from e.tv, she began working as a foreign correspondent for CBS News.
+Following her departure from e.tv in 2013, Patta began working as a foreign correspondent for CBS News.

+As of August 2025, Patta’s job title is CBS News Senior Foreign Correspondent.
+Patta is currently based in Johannesburg, South Africa.

+Since 2013, Patta has reported on important stories including the Ebola outbreaks in Africa, the Chibok schoolgirls kidnapping by Islamic terrorist organization Boko Haram, and the famine in South Sudan.
+Other notable stories include the ambush of American and Nigerian soldiers by Islamic militants (the Tongo Tongo ambush), child labor in Democratic Republic of the Congo cobalt mines, child labor in the Ghana fishing industry, and her ongoing coverage of the effects of climate change in Africa.

+In 2020, Patta covered the effects of the COVID-19 pandemic In Africa.

+As of August 16th, 2025, Patta’s most recent report covers the ongoing war in Gaza.
+Other recent Patta stories include criticism of the Trump administration for its cuts to international aid programs.
+She is also critical of Israel’s Prime Minister Benjamin Netanyahu, and the President of the United States of America Donald Trump for their handling of the crisis in Gaza.
+She got laid off on Oct 30, 2025 with seven other on-air personalities, all of whom are women.